D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Experiments and Analysis

-\textbf{Backbones.} We evaluate $\text{D}_{2}\text{O}$ using four models: Llama-2~\cite{touvron2023llama}, Llama-3~\cite{Llama3}, Falcon~\cite{almazrouei2023falcon}, and Mistral~\cite{jiang2023mistral}.
+\textbf{Models.} We evaluate $\text{D}_{2}\text{O}$ using four models: Llama-2~\citep{touvron2023llama}, Llama-3~\citep{Llama3}, Falcon~\citep{almazrouei2023falcon}, and Mistral~\citep{jiang2023mistral}.
 For Llama-2, we employ model sizes ranging from 7B to 13B.
-For Llama-3, we use an 8B model.
-Notably, both the Llama-2 and Mistral models utilize multi-head attention, while Falcon employs multi-query attention~\cite{shazeer2019fast} and Llama-3 uses grouped query attention~\cite{ainslie2023gqa}.
-We implement the $\text{D}_{2}\text{O}$ algorithm using the Hugging Face Transformers codebase~\cite{wolf2019huggingface}.
+For Llama-3, we use the 8B model.
+Notably, both Llama-2 and Mistral utilize multi-head attention, whereas Falcon employs multi-query attention~\citep{shazeer2019fast}, and Llama-3 adopts grouped-query attention~\citep{ainslie2023gqa}.
+We implement $\text{D}_{2}\text{O}$ using the Hugging Face Transformers codebase~\citep{wolf2019huggingface}.

 \textbf{Tasks.} We evaluate $\text{D}_{2}\text{O}$ using datasets with both standard and extended context lengths.
-For standard contexts, we utilize generation tasks from LM-Eval~\cite{gao2021framework}, assessing model performance across commonsense and math reasoning on CoQA (Exact Match Accuracy)\cite{DBLP:journals/tacl/ReddyCM19}, TruthfulQA (BLEU score)\cite{DBLP:conf/acl/LinHE22}, and GSM8K (Exact Match Accuracy)\cite{cobbe2021training}.
-For long-context tasks, we apply LongBench~\cite{bai2023longbench}, which is particularly suited for evaluating the effects of compressed KV cache.
+For standard contexts, we utilize generation tasks from LM-Eval~\citep{gao2021framework}, assessing model performance across commonsense and math reasoning on CoQA (Exact Match (EM) Accuracy)~\citep{DBLP:journals/tacl/ReddyCM19}, TruthfulQA (BLEU score)~\citep{DBLP:conf/acl/LinHE22}, and GSM8K (Exact Match (EM) Accuracy)~\cite{cobbe2021training}.
+For long-context tasks, we apply LongBench~\citep{bai2023longbench}, which is particularly suited for evaluating the effects of compressed KV cache.
 This involves tasks from subgroups such as Single-Document QA, Multi-Document QA, Summarization, Synthetic, and Code Completion.
-Additionally, we assess $\text{D}_{2}\text{O}$’s capability in long-context retrieval with the Needle-in-a-Haystack test~\cite{briakou2023searching}, challenging the model to retrieve a specific sentence within a large document.
-We also validate our method's long sequence modeling ability using PG-19~\cite{rae2019compressive}.
+Additionally, we assess $\text{D}_{2}\text{O}$’s capability in long-context retrieval with the Needle-in-a-Haystack test~\citep{briakou2023searching}, challenging the model to retrieve a specific sentence within a large document.
+We also validate our method's long sequence modeling ability using PG-19~\citep{rae2019compressive}.
 More details are illustrated in Appendix~\ref{sec: appendix_implement}.